 - 1.1.1.
-Facilities Description, Powerhouse One (PH1).
-Juvenile fish passage routes at the Bonneville Powerhouse One consist of an ice and trash sluiceway and minimum gap runner (MGR) turbines. - 1.1.2.
-Facilities Description, Powerhouse Two (PH2).
-Juvenile fish passage facilities at the Bonneville Powerhouse Two consist of turbine intake extensions (TIEs); streamlined trash racks; submersible traveling screens (STSs); vertical bar screens (VBSs); two 12.5" orifices per gatewell in units 11-14 and fish unit 2; one 12.5" orifice in all other gatewells flowing into a fish bypass channel; an excess water elimination facility; and a 48" fish transport pipe which connects the bypass channel to the tailrace.
+Facilities Description Powerhouse One (PH1).
+Juvenile fish passage routes at the Bonneville Dam Powerhouse One (PH1) consist of an ice and trash sluiceway (ITS) and minimum gap runner (MGR) turbines. - 1.1.2.
+Facilities Description Powerhouse Two (PH2).
+Juvenile fish passage facilities at the Bonneville Dam Powerhouse Two (PH2) consist of: turbine intake extensions (TIEs); streamlined trash racks; submersible traveling screens (STSs); vertical bar screens (VBSs); two 12.5" orifices per gatewell in units 11-14 and fish unit 2; one 12.5" orifice in all other gatewells flowing into a fish bypass channel; an excess water elimination facility; and a 48" fish transport pipe which connects the bypass channel to the tailrace.
 A 48" and 42" transport pipe at the high and low outfalls respectively, transport fish to the tailrace at the outfall location.
 A juvenile fish sampling facility is included in the bypass. - 1.1.2.1.
-All eight main turbine units have STSs, VBSs, and streamlined trashracks.
+All eight PH2 main turbine units have STSs, VBSs, and streamlined trashracks.
 Units 15-18 also have TIES. - 1.1.2.2.
 Two smaller turbines that supply adult fishway auxiliary water do not have STSs, TIEs, or streamlined trashracks; however, they have a fine trashrack with a 0.75 inch clear opening. - 1.1.2.3.
-The Powerhouse Two Corner Collector (B2CC) is located on the south side of the powerhouse.
-The associated flume extends several hundred feet west on the south side of the Powerhouse Two tailrace and empties at the tip of Cascades Island. - 1.1.3.
+The Powerhouse Two Corner Collector (B2CC) is located on the south side of PH2.
+The associated flume extends several hundred feet west on the south side of the PH2 tailrace and empties at the tip of Cascades Island. - 1.1.3.
 Juvenile Migration Timing.
 The juvenile fish migration season occurs from March 1 through November 30.
 Table BON-2 shows the primary passage periods for each species.
 Bull trout, lamprey, juvenile sturgeon, and other listed salmonids shall be recorded in the by-catch of the smolt monitoring facilities.
-Maintenance of juvenile fish facilities is scheduled for the period December 16 through February to reduce the impact on downstream migrants.
+Maintenance of juvenile fish facilities is scheduled for the period December 16 through the end of February to minimize the impact on downstream migrants.
 These activities will be coordinated to minimize potential impacts on juvenile migrants that may be present at that time.

-Figure BON-1 Bonneville Dam First Powerhouse and Bradford Island Fish Ladder.
+Figure BON-1.
+Bonneville Dam Powerhouse One and Bradford Island Fish Ladder.

-Figure BON-2 Bonneville Dam spillway, Cascades Island Fish Ladder and Upstream Migrant Transportation Channel (UMT).
+Figure BON-2.
+Bonneville Dam Spillway, Cascades Island Fish Ladder and Upstream Migrant Transportation (UMT) Channel.

-Figure BON-3 Bonneville Dam Second Powerhouse and Washington (North) Fish Ladder.
+Figure BON-3.
+Bonneville Dam Powerhouse Two and Washington Shore (WS) North Fish Ladder.